We may earn income from links in this post. Please read this Disclosure for details.

 - For a summer thirst-quencher, switch to a highball glass and add club soda to fill the glass.

-- Another fun idea is to add some extra bitters to this cocktail.
+- Another fun idea is to add some bitters to this cocktail.
 Recently, aromatic bitters are enjoying a rise in popularity, so there’s a wide variety of bitters to choose from.
-Adding just a drop or two in your cocktail can add a whole new dimension of flavour so it’s fun to experiment with adding additional bitters to this cocktail.
+Adding just a drop or two in your cocktail can add a whole new dimension of flavour so it’s fun to experiment with adding extra bitters to this cocktail.

 - At a brunch or dinner party, set out a tray of bitters for guests to customize their own Venetian cocktail with added bitters.

 - The bitters idea is similar to the Pimp Your Prosecco station popular for wedding showers.